redowl/RedOwl-Data-Science-Recruiting-Exam/README.markdown

 Code will be assessed based on completion of the tasks, efficiency, readability, and adherence to common coding practices that best enable sharing, re-using, and extending the code.
-The images need not be sophisticated, but they should be well-organized, easily interpretable, and of a quality typically seen in technical reports or scientific papers.
+The images need not be technically sophisticated, but they should be well-organized, easily interpretable, informative, and visually concise.